Mortgage: Reverse mortgages

 For older borrowers (typically in retirement), it may be possible to arrange a mortgage where neither the principal nor interest is repaid.
 The interest is rolled up with the principal, increasing the debt each year.

 These arrangements are variously called reverse mortgages, lifetime mortgages or equity release mortgages (referring to home equity), depending on the country.
 The loans are typically not repaid until the borrowers are deceased, hence the age restriction.

 Through the Federal Housing Administration, the U.S. government insures reverse mortgages via a program called the HECM (Home Equity Conversion Mortgage).
 Unlike standard mortgages (where the entire loan amount is typically disbursed at the time of loan closing) the HECM program allows the homeowner to receive funds in a variety of ways: as a one time lump sum payment; as a monthly tenure payment which continues until the borrower dies or moves out of the house permanently; as a monthly payment over a defined period of time; or as a credit line.

-For further details, see equity release.